 The Westchester Wilderness Walk might not fit the dictionary definition of “wilderness.”
 The area is criss-crossed with stone walls, remnants of the early settlements in the area, and houses may occasionally be seen from the trails.
 But remarkably, for nearly the entire hike, one is entirely removed from the surrounding civilization of Westchester County.
 The trails have been routed – often, quite circuitously – to pass many unusual and interesting natural features, resulting in a hike that will probably seem longer than the map appears to indicate.
 This preserve was created -- without any public funding – over a period of 20 years by the efforts of Paul Zofnass, a Manhattan investment banker, who arranged for the purchase or donation of various privately-owned parcels.

 The trails in the preserve form five loops, four of which will be covered in this hike.
-They are blazed with green plastic markers and blue paint blazes on rocks.
+They are blazed with green plastic logo markers of the Westchester Land Trust and with blue paint blazes on rocks.
 Many of the trails are bordered by logs.
 However, the hiker should be alert for sharp turns, some of which are easily missed, especially if the ground is covered with snow.
+Note that there are a number of side trails in the preserve that are not marked with the green plastic logo markers and are not included in this hike.

 The trail begins at a kiosk just beyond the parking area, where a map of the preserve is posted.
 It continues along a woods road, with a wetland on the left, soon passing the start of the West Loop.
-This will be your return route, but for now, continue straight ahead.
+Continue straight ahead towards the South Loop.
 A short distance beyond, a sign on the right (behind a deer exclosure) marks the Princess Pine Grove – named for the tiny club moss found in the area.
 This is the first of a number of named natural features along the trail, many of which are marked by signs.

 Soon, the trail narrows to a footpath and crosses several streams on rocks.
 When you reach a T-intersection, with a wooden bridge on the right, turn left and cross a rock causeway, with a wooden handrail, over a stream.
 Just beyond, you’ll come to a junction, where the South Loop begins.
 Turn right and follow the loop in a counter-clockwise direction.
 Upon reaching Becky’s Brook, the hiker is given the choice of an easier or more difficult route.
 Just ahead, you'll pass the ruins of Tom’s Cabin.
 A short distance beyond, you’ll climb rock steps in a narrow passage between two rocks and reach Trudeau’s Point of View.

 When you arrive at the South Loop Short Cut, turn right to continue on the main loop.
 After descending a little, you’ll pass various plaques that recognize the dedicated efforts of the Zofnass family in protecting the preserve.
-You’ll go by a wetland bordered by well-laid stone walls, then cross a paved private road and pass several more plaques.
+You’ll pass an arboretum on the right and a wetland bordered by well-laid stone walls, then cross a paved private road and go by several more plaques.
 Just beyond, bear right at a junction to stay on the main trail.

 After passing the Lover Trees and crossing a wet area on rocks, the trail climbs a rock stairway to reach Tulip Tree Heights.
 A short distance beyond, you’ll arrive at Jessica’s Junction, where you should turn right to follow the Roundabout in a counter-clockwise direction.
 Then, in about a quarter of a mile, you’ll reach another intersection.
 Here, you should turn right onto the “lollipop stick” of the East Loop.